How to protect your margin on Black Friday and power profitability in 2021By Jon Taylor on September 28, 2020

-As one of the most crucial periods in the retail trading calendar looms, the pressure is on.
-A turbulent 2020 means that this Black Friday could be the most competitive yet, and those working in merchandising and planning will be hoping that they’ve made the right decisions in terms of stock buying, markdowns and pricing strategy in order to end a difficult year in the most positive fashion possible.
+(Article updated 6 January 2021.)
+A turbulent 2020 and the uncertainty that continues to cloud the industry mean that Black Friday 2021 could be the most competitive yet, and those working in merchandising and planning need to ensure they’re making the right decisions now in terms of stock buying, markdowns and pricing strategy in order to end the upcoming year in the most positive fashion possible.

 At a recent Masters of AI event, our Retail Director, Tom Summerfield, sat down (virtually) with industry expert Scott Robertson.
 Scott is the Founder of Sqwyz, a new consulting company that specializes in helping businesses define and deliver their strategic ambitions.
 He was previously Head of Merchandising at retail giant Superdry, where he introduced AI and machine learning to drive pricing and markdown optimization, as well as tackling a growing stock pool.